Receptionists Vs. Administrative Assistants: What You Need to Know

 Apr 6, 2022 | Blog

-Before you make a decision, it’s important that you know the similarities and differences between receptionists and administrative assistants.
+Before you make a decision, you must know the similarities and differences between receptionists and administrative assistants to ensure not only that you hire for the right role but also that you clearly define the parameters of their work.

 Receptionists and administrative assistants can share similar functions.
 Many of their core responsibilities revolve around maintaining and optimizing the workflow of the departments in the company.